raphaelmenges/raphaelmenges.github.io/_posts/2016-08-28-presage-and-visual-studio.md

 - Install Presage to a destination of your choice and include the development files and demos at installation
   - I recommend **not** to install the Notepad++ plugin because it was not possible to uninstall it afterwards

 Congratulations, you have installed Presage.
-It seems, that the C++ header part of "Presage.h" ist only available for MinGW on Windows and one has to use the plain C functions, as far as I interpreted this [news](http://presage.sourceforge.net/?q=node/51).
-After some reseach in the source code I found a ["bindings"](https://sourceforge.net/p/presage/presage/ci/master/tree/bindings/c/)  folder with some instructions to get it running.
+It seems, that the C++ header part of Presage.h ist only available for MinGW on Windows and one has to use the plain C functions, as far as I interpreted this [news](http://presage.sourceforge.net/?q=node/51).
+After some reseach in the source code I found a [Bindings](https://sourceforge.net/p/presage/presage/ci/master/tree/bindings/c/)  folder with some instructions to get it running.

 - A .lib file for linking via Visual Studio is necessary and is created with the command line tools from a .def file
-  - Fetch "libpresage-1.def" from the [repository](https://sourceforge.net/p/presage/presage/ci/master/tree/bindings/c/libpresage-1.def?format=raw)
+  - Fetch libpresage-1.def from the [repository](https://sourceforge.net/p/presage/presage/ci/master/tree/bindings/c/libpresage-1.def?format=raw)
-  - Open Visual Studio and search for "Visual Studio Command Prompt" under Tools
+  - Open Visual Studio and search for Visual Studio Command Prompt under Tools
   - Navigate with *cd* to the directory were you downloaded the .def file and do as the readme from the Bindings folder indicates:

 ```